-The 2-year Post-Graduate Programme in M.Sc.-Computer Science is designed with the objective of equipping learners to cope with the emerging trends and challenges in the scientific domain.
-In congruence with goals of the University the Programme also focuses to provide skilled manpower to the society to meet global demands.
-The Programme is designed in such a manner that a successful learner can go for higher studies as well as join the software industry or can run their own start-ups.
+The 2-year Post-Graduate Programme M. Sc.
+(Statistics) and M. A. (Statistics) is designed with the objective of equipping learners to cope with the emerging trends and challenges in the scientific domain.
+In congruence with goals of the University, the Programme also focuses to provide statistically skilled manpower to the society to meet global demands.
+The Programme is designed in such a manner so that a successful learner can go for higher studies as well as join the research and industries, government organizations, monitoring projects and different (NGOs) organizations or can run their own start-ups.